 I filed my N-400 in June, 2016, had my interview on 2/16, passed the exams.
 The officer said he had to review my file and couldn't make a decision today.
 He said that there was no telling on how long it would take him to make a decision.
 They started using a new software today, and he had some...
 Read more »

 Hello!
 USCIS officers can be mysterious for various reasons - they may be new, they may need supervisor approval, or they may genuinely need more time to review the file if they weren't able to do so in detail beforehand.
-Whatever the case, if they haven't asked you for anything specific and there...Read more »
+Whatever the case, if they haven't asked you for anything specific...Read more »

 Hello!
 Your I-140 approval doesn't actually confer any lawful status on you.
 Unless/until you file your I-485 application, which will put you in a period of authorized stay, you still need to maintain some type of nonimmigrant status (such as F-1) in order to stay legally in the US.
-You won't be...Read more »
+You...Read more »

 It won't hurt to file your I-765 application for employment authorization now, in case your I-485 process gets delayed for some reason.
 You might consider also filing an I-131 application (for advance parole, ie emergency travel).
 Both of these applications would be approved via one Employment...Read more »

 Hi,I have a H1 visa stamped from company A now.However company B is willing to apply a cap exempt petition in premium processing and once its approved send me for consulate visa interview/stamping.
 This may be within 2 months of visa stamping of Company A. Is there any risk of visa of company B not...
 Read more »

 Even if Company B's petition is denied, this will not result in automatic revocation of your visa through Company A. If Company A keeps your approval active and keeps a job available for you under the terms of the approved petition, you can still come to work for Company A during the validity...Read more »